MartyIce/martyice.github.io/about.md

 recent Music:
 ---
+* <a href="http://mymorningjacket.com/releases#/release/13013">My Morning Jacket - The Waterfall</a> - I've listened to these guys in the past, and while I dug them well enough, they never crossed the threshold into a band I LOVED.
+The guy's voice is a little different, and that seemed to trouble me.
+However, their latest album (The Waterfall) came up on Spotify the other day, and it's hooked me.
+Sounds kind of like their older stuff, but also has like a Marvin Gaye/Ween feel (falsetto?) that sticks in my brain.
+I recommend a listen or two.

 * <a href="http://www.thewarondrugs.net/">The War On Drugs</a> - my appreciation for this band has been coming in bigger and bigger waves over the past year.
 Kind of remind me of Lindsay Buckingham/Fleetwood Mac in ways, with obvious lyrical nods to Dylan.
 It sounded "lite" to me at first, but more and more I'm noticing the intricate, wailing guitar solos.
 I just keep cycling through their albums.

 * <a href="http://fieryfurnacesforum.com/site/">Fiery Furnaces</a> - Spotify just recommended them today, they blew my mind, and I had no idea they existed - apparently been around since 2000.
 Listened to <a href="https://en.wikipedia.org/wiki/Widow_City">Widow City</a>, which I almost skipped over because the cover looked so generic.
 Looking forward to working my way through this catalog.

 * <a href="http://www.flygoldeneagle.net/">Fly Golden Eagle</a> - there are songs where singer reminds me of Andrew Wood, but other songs the sound is their own.
 Newest album is a double album, and I'm loving it.